 The Authority shall provide a parking space or depot including office space to park the contracted buses for the entire contract period and carry out maintenance and charging activity in accordance with the terms contained in the GCC agreement.
-The parking space or depot shall be handed over to the borrower by executing a separate Parking Space License Agreement and shall be leased on depot rental charge basis.
-The Ownership of the parking space shall remain vested solely with the Authority at all times and the borrower shall be responsible to maintain the area of the bus depot.
+The parking space or depot shall be handed over to the SPV by executing a separate Parking Space License Agreement and shall be leased on depot rental charge basis.
+The Ownership of the parking space shall remain vested solely with the Authority at all times and the SPV shall be responsible to maintain the area of the bus depot.

 ADB funds will not be used for any existing depots construction activities, except for minor civil works to install charging infrastructure and for construction of new depots facilities.
 However, depots are associated facilities of the project.
-Location has been finalized only for three (3) out of the nine (9) depots as indicated above.
-Therefore, Due Diligence has been complete for the three (3) depots.
-Remaining six (6) have not been subjected to due diligence because these are yet to be formally allocated and turned over to the project.
-As such, the borrower has developed this environmental assessment and review framework (EARF) to cover identified and future depots.
+While the locations of the depots are known, these have not been subjected to due diligence because these are yet to be formally allocated and turned over to the project.
+As such, has developed this environmental assessment and review framework (EARF) to cover identified and future depots.